-Students can apply for Student Assistance to help them with either temporary or ongoing financial difficulties.
+Students can apply for Student Assistance to help you with either temporary or ongoing financial difficulties.
 The SAF provides a further source of funding for higher education students in addition to the Student Grant.

 What is covered by the Student Assistance Fund?